Ridvan Yilmaz to Rangers explained - personal terms agreed

 Rangers have been avidly looking for another left-back to slot right into Giovanni van Bronckhorst’s Gers.

-Borna Barisic is Rangers’ only senior left-back remaining at the club after Calvin Bassey departed to Ajax for a club-record £22.9 million fee.
+Borna Barisic is the club’s only senior left-back remaining after Calvin Bassey departed to Ajax for a club-record £22.9 million fee.

-It is likely that Yilmaz will come straight into the first eleven, though he will have to compete with Barisic.
+It is likely that Yilmaz will come straight into the first eleven, though he will initially have to compete with Barisic for a starting berth.

 Who have Rangers signed and sold so far in the summer transfer window?

-The following is Rangers FC transfer activity during the 22/23 summer transfer window so far:
+The following is Rangers transfer activity during the 22/23 summer transfer window so far:

 Players signed